rollator3000/MS_omics/README.md

    - For predicition on testset, remove all features from the (imputed) trainset that are not part of the testst
    - On this pruned (imputed) trainset fit a RF and generate predicitions for testset
 -  **Block-Wise Approach:** Fit a seperate RF on each feature block and create a final prediciton by combining the different block-wise predicitons
-   - On each feature block of the data fit a seperate RF -1 RF on the Physical properties, 1 RF on the Education properties, ...
+   - On each feature block of the data fit a seperate RF -1 RF on the Physical properties, 1 RF on the Educational properties, ...
    - To predict on a TestSet, each block-wise RF generates a seperate prediciton that are combined for a final prediciton
 -  **Fold-Wise Approach:** Fit a seperate RF on each fold and create a final prediciton by combining the different fold-wise predicitons
    - On each fold of the data fit a seperate RF -1 RF on Fold1, 1 RF on Fold2, ...